Before You Buy Another AI Tool, Answer These 12 Questions

 4. Do you know what’s safe to put into AI tools?

-Many leaders are either:
+Many organizations are either:

 - Too relaxed (copying sensitive info into public tools), or

-You should be clear on:
+It helps to be clear on:

 - What’s never allowed (for example, specific client names, financial details, regulated data)